Signs of Mercy

 Signs of Mercy.
 I needed some back then.

 Afterwards, I began to define myself as the “outcast”.
 This thought grew.
+It took on a life of it’s own.
 Soon, it was not just this church that I felt estranged from.
 I started to see all churches that way.
 I had lost trust.
-And when you feel unable to open your heart to corporate worship, unfortunately your relationship with God can suffer.
+And when you feel unable to open your heart to corporate worship, unfortunately this can extend to affect your relationship with God Himself.

 Reading the Jonah reflection, together with prayer, has opened my heart up to a refreshing possibility.
 Perhaps the next time the idea of “outcast” enters my mind, I can replace the thought with something more positive and healthy.
 I can start to define myself according to who I really am – I am a child of God.
 As worthy as anyone else of His love, care and blessing.